 ATHEXCSD provides Issuer CSD services in the Greek market and, as established in the previous key considerations, the CSD is deemed compliant with both national and EU legislation.
 There is security in the enforceability and irreversibility of its rules, procedures and contracts as they are all based on national laws and are approved by the HCMC.
-ATHEXCSD's rules, procedures and contracts have a preferential legal status as established in Law No. 4569/2018 and cannot be voided, reversed, or be subjected to stay.
-The HCMC is responsible for ensuring legality.
+ATHEXCSD's rules, procedures and contracts have a preferential legal status as established in law N.4569/2018 and cannot be voided, reversed, or be subjected to stay, unless they are considered unconstitutional, which is unlikely as the HCMC ensures legality.

-All ATHEXCSD participants, whether domestic or foreign, must comply with the requirements of the Rulebook and its Resolutions.
+All ATHEXCSD participants, whether domestic or foreign, must comply with the requirements of the Rulebook.